 An advantage gasoline car drivers enjoy is that gasoline nozzles are the same at every gas station.
+Gasoline can be purchased at any station, and there's no worry over whether the nozzle is compatible with the car.
 The only variation in nozzle shape is for functional purposes – you don’t want to put diesel fuel in a gasoline vehicle, and vice versa.
 Therefore gasoline and diesel nozzle shapes are incompatible.
-Unfortunately the same sort of compatibility does not exist for electric cars.

 A similar problem exists for portable electronics gizmos.
 Each manufacturer has chosen differently shaped charging ports, making it impossible to mix-and-match chargers.
 If you lose your electric razor charging cord you might have to throw out the old razor and buy a new one because of the difficulty to replace the cord.
-Whereas a common standard for electronic gizmo charging cords would mean a market could spring up for 3rd party charging cords and so on.
-That’s happened in part with the adoption of USB as a charging cord, and some locales even require a USB3 variant as the standardized charging cord.
+A common standard for electronic gizmo charging cords would mean a market could spring up for 3rd party charging cords.
+That’s happened in part with the adoption of USB as a charging cord, since such devices can be powered over USB.
+Some locales even require a USB3 variant as the standardized portable electronics charging cord.

 In an electric car we want the freedom to drive up to any electric car charging station and plug in.
 There shouldn’t be any required adapter cords, no worries about incompatible charging plugs.
 The phrase “plug-and-play” is the operative word.